 The use of temperatures of -18°C or colder to store food means that the food can be kept for longer periods than when refrigeration temperatures are used.
-This is because the growth of bacteria, moulds and yeasts are stopped, and microbial chemical and physical reactions are severely restricted at very low temperatures.
+This is because the growth of bacteria, moulds and yeasts are stopped, and chemical and physical reactions are severely restricted at such low temperatures.

 - Choose only high quality foods that freeze well.

 - Store at -18°C or colder.
 Take care to maintain this low storage temperature, eg try to avoid opening the freezer door unnecessarily.
 If your ice cream is soft you are running your freezer too warm.